Prospectus Process & Style Reading

 - Students must submit a pdf of their defense draft to the appropriate assignment portal for the class, PhD Research and Dissertation Writing, 81910.

 - The Defense Submission Form which your supervisor must sign, must accompany the defense draft.
-If you mail in your dissertation copies, then an email from your supervisor is sufficient for their signature on the submission form.

 - For School of Theology Students please indicate your external reader’s name and contact email on the form.

 - After the oral defense, students will update their defense draft with any additional content changes suggested by the committee or external reader and any additional style changes suggested by the style reader.